m4r35/centos7-box/README.md

 vagrant box add centos/7
 ```

-We can see the list of existing vagrant boxes by typing:
+We can see the list of existing Vagrant boxes by typing:

 ```